-Although some of the ingredients used in Robert Irvine’s Fit Crunch products may have been created through genetic engineering, rest assured that none of the ingredients are genetically modified.
+Although some ingredients used in Robert Irvine’s Fit Crunch products may have been created through genetic engineering, rest assured that none of the ingredients are genetically modified.

-As to whether or not the Robert Irvine protein bars are Non-GMO, the FitCrunch site says they may be produced with genetic engineering, yet none of the ingredients used are declared GMO.
-Remember to rely solely on trusted sources when evaluating these high-protein 6 layer baked bars with their soft cake core.
+Whether the Robert Irvine protein bars are non-GMO, the FitCrunch site says they may be produced with genetic engineering, yet none of the ingredients used are declared GMO.
+Remember to rely solely on trusted sources when evaluating these high-protein 6-layer baked bars with their soft cake core.

-There are some ingredients in the list below which some might take issue with, such as corn syrup, vegetable oils, tapioca starch and others, so make sure to read the list below and DYOR.
+Some ingredients are in the list below that some might take issue with, such as corn syrup, vegetable oils, tapioca starch, and others, so make sure to read the list below and DYOR.

 Here are the ingredients listed on the chocolate peanut butter: